 Thomas Medicus

-The impressive, huge glass cubes by the Austrian artist Thomas Medicus attract the views of the viewers with their unusual aesthetics and innovative technology.
+The impressive, huge glass cubes by the Austrian artist Thomas Medicus also attract the views of the viewers with their unusual aesthetics and innovative technology.
 Each cube is a masterpiece for itself and reveals a new, distinctive perspective at every turn.
 As if by magic, a previously coherent picture is dissolved and passes into a completely different motif.

 The “Emergence Lab” is a manual anamorphological sculpture by the artist:

-Anamorphoses draw with Yadegar Asisi
+Drawing Anamorphoses with Yadegar Asisi

 The creation of anamorphosis requires well -founded skills in the perspective representation.
 Yadegar Asisi devoted himself to this task for an exhibition